thanoskaravangelis/askmeanything/README.md

 The aim of the project was to create a question-answer management application, named *askmeanything*, with minimal functionality that implements some Software as a Service (SaaS) architectures.

-You can find our app deployed on heroku here -><a ref="https://ask-soa-frontend.herokuapp.com/"> askmeanything</a>
+You can find our app deployed on heroku here: https://ask-soa-frontend.herokuapp.com/

 - - -